Pelaheia Lytvynova

 Pelaheia or Polina Yakivna Lytvynova-Bartosh (1833–1904) was a Ukrainian ethnographer and folklorist.

 Childhood and education

-Bartosh was born in the village of Tereben (Terebenka, Terebeni) near the village of Zemlyanka, Hlukhiv district, Chernihiv province.
+Bartosh was born in the village of Tereben (Terebenka, Terebeni) near the village of Zemlyanka, Glukhovsky Uyezd, Chernihiv Governorate.
 Her father was Yakov Yakovlevich Bartosh, a small landowner.
 In some sources, Bartosh's birthplace is given as the town of Khmilnyk.

 Bartosh's mother - Elizabeth Fyodorovna - came from a noble family of Tumansky.
 She was the granddaughter of the writer, translator and publisher, member of the Russian Academy of Sciences Fedor Yosypovich Tumansky.

 Bartosh's grew up in the Podolsk town of Khmilnyk.
 She was orphaned by the death of her mother and father.
 She studied first at the private boarding school of GK Serebryakova in Shostka and then from 1847 to 1852 at the Moscow Elizabethan Institute for Noble Girls.

 Marriage and family life

 In 1853, Bartosh married Chernihiv landowner Petro Lytvynov, nephew of historian and ethnographer Oleksandr Markovych.
 The couple had 10 children (7 sons and 3 daughters).
 She lived on her husband's estate in the village of Bogdanove (now part of the village of Poloshky, Hlukhiv district, Sumy region).
 She personally managed the upbringing and education of children.
 From the mid-1860s, when the children grew up, she lived at their place of study - in Hlukhiv, Novgorod-Siversky, Nizhyn, Kyiv and Moscow.

 In the 1870s, Lytvynova-Bartosh became recognised in Ukrainian public life.
 She worked in various fields - helping run shelters for women and children - and regularly participated in discussions of topical issues of the public.
 Emphasizing the so-called "women's issue", Lytvynova-Bartosh repeatedly raised the issue of the need to improve women's position in society at the time and the issue of gender equality in general.